terascope/teraslice/docs/packages/ts-transforms/operations.md

 - value: `String`(required) = Algorithm is one of ['md4', 'md5', 'sha1', 'sha256', 'sha384', 'sha512', 'ripemd128', 'ripemd160', 'tiger128', 'tiger160', 'tiger192', 'crc32', 'crc32b']

 ### hexcolor
+@deprecated, use isHexColor

 check if the string is a hexadecimal color.

 - no additional parameters

 ### hexadecimal
+@deprecated, use isHexadecimal

 check if the string is a hexadecimal number.

 - no additional parameters

 ### identitycard
+@deprecated, use isIdentityCard

 check if the string is a valid identity card code.